Two students sitting outside of Bohn Hall on one of the rocks.

 2. Residents who do not enroll for an academic term and complete the Leave of Absence or Withdrawal process, graduate, or are accepted and enroll in study abroad, forfeit their room assignment and remain liable for payments due under this Residence License Agreement unless a Release is granted by the University.

-3. Residents who attempt to circumvent the cancellation process by withdrawing from all classes and then re-register for classes will have the room charges reinstated on their student account.
+3. Resident students who attempt to circumvent the cancellation process by withdrawing from all classes and then re-register for classes will have the room charges reinstated on their resident student account.

 HEALTH, SAFETY AND SECURITY

-5. Residents may not disconnect or disable smoke detectors in their room, suite and/or apartment.
+6. Resident students may not tamper, cover, disconnect or disable smoke detectors in their room, suite and/or apartment.
 It is the responsibility of the resident(s) to inform the Residence Life staff when a smoke detector is malfunctioning.

-8. All residents and guests must vacate the building promptly whenever a fire alarm sounds.
-All residents must remain outside until instructed to return by a University Police officer.
+9. All resident students and guests must vacate the building promptly whenever a fire alarm sounds.
+All resident students must remain outside until instructed to return by a University Police officer.
 Residence Life staff member(s) will be present at the scene.
 Failure to evacuate promptly or re-entry without permission will result in disciplinary actions, including removal from University housing.

-9. Fire and safety regulations strictly prohibit the use or storage of any explosives, fireworks, flammable liquids, firearms, ammunition, and combustible engines of any kind, regardless of their state of dismantlement.
+10. Fire and safety regulations strictly prohibit the use or storage of any explosives, fireworks, flammable liquids, grills, hoverboards, firearms, ammunition, and combustible engines of any kind, regardless of their state of dismantlement.

-11. Fire safety regulations strictly prohibit candles, lava lamps, halogen lamps and/or halogen bulbs, extension cords and octopus outlets (multi –plug adapters), or any other devices, which may be deemed unsafe by University officials.
+12. Fire safety regulations strictly prohibit candles, lava lamps, halogen lamps and/or halogen bulbs, neon lights, plastic multi-headed octopus lamps, extension cords and octopus outlets (multi –plug adapters), or any other devices, which may be deemed unsafe by University officials.
 Should these items be found in the Residence Halls they may be confiscated and disposed of immediately.

-15. Students are not allowed to disassemble or remove any University furniture.
-Students requesting to raise or lower a bed must complete a work order to have University facilities staff complete this request.
+17. Resident students are not allowed to disassemble or remove any University furniture.
+Resident students requesting to raise or lower a bed must complete a work order to have University facilities staff complete this request.

-16. Students are not allowed to modify or alter rooms or apartments beyond what is provided in each space by the University.
-This includes but is not limited to painting, using wallpaper, decals or contact paper on walls and surfaces, installing or swapping out electrical, plumbing, window treatments and appliance fixtures, rebuilding or constructing any existing or new structure, adding or changing security and life safety devices, or removing or repairing essential features and furniture provided.
+19. Resident students are not allowed to modify or alter rooms or apartments beyond what is provided in each space by the University.
+This includes but is not limited to painting, using wallpaper, decals, contact paper or any other materials in any manner to cover a portion or entire area on walls and surfaces, installing or swapping out electrical and plumbing fixtures, window treatments, air conditioners and appliances, rebuilding or constructing any existing or new structure, adding or changing security and life safety devices, or removing or repairing essential features and furniture provided.

 INSURANCE

-2. Residents are strongly encouraged to carry personal insurance if their family’s home insurance policy does not cover their property while it is located at the University.
+2. Resident students are strongly encouraged to carry personal insurance if their family’s home insurance policy does not cover their property while it is located at the University.

 MISSING RESIDENT STUDENT NOTIFICATION